 A lot of interesting things are happening in the design world.
 The London Design Festival 2017, that took place during September, is over.
 Yet, it left some exciting impressions behind that I wish to share with you all as promised.
 It just so happens that it is one of the most influential design fairs across the globe, a testament to creativity if nothing else.
 Therefore, it was nice to discover numerous design products that are aesthetically pleasing with various degrees of craftsmanship yet, mostly sustainable and functional.
 After all sustainability is something sought after all the more.
 So here is a selection of a few exemplars that I have highlighted and bookmarked for I think it would be interesting to see how they will shape our future and work their ways into our homes.

-The next product I really liked are these updated sideboards by British Bethan Gray, part of Dhow collection.
-What makes this sideboard special?
+The next product I really liked are these updated sideboards by British Bethan Gray, part of the Dhow collection.
+What makes these sideboards special?
 The marquetry brass inlays in a curvy form that create a distinct sense of flow.
 It’s great to see the old craft of marquetry being used in a contemporary up-to-date way.

 Naturally, the festival included a lot of designers’ chairs.
-However, this chair is particularly special.
-It is a sustainable statement product designed by Benjamin Hubert.
-It is part of the AXYL collection for British furniture brand Allermuir in an effort to create products made of entirely recycled parts and thus, have lower impact on the environment.
-This Y-frame chair is made of recycled aluminium and “uses just 5% of the energy required to create new aluminium.”
+One chair that I thought was particularly special is really a sustainable statement product designed by Benjamin Hubert.
+It is part of the AXYL collection for British furniture brand Allermuir in an effort to create products made of entirely recycled parts and thus, have a lower impact on the environment.
+Its Y-frame chair is made of recycled aluminium and “uses just 5% of the energy required to create new aluminium.”
 Impressive, if you ask me!

 Another interesting chair is the Sign Filo side chair by Piergiorgio Cazzaniga of the MDF Italia furniture house that was launched this year and exhibited by the Aram Store at the LDF.
 The interesting thing about this chair besides its flowy silhouette, is the actual interweaving and welding process of 45 meters of steel wire in 226 sealing points done by hand.
 That adds an element of uniqueness to the final product.